Scuba Diving 101: Everything You Need to Know

 5. Power Supply

-For lightweight, short-trip diving in the Philippines—where island hops and quick shore transfers are common—the EcoFlow TRAIL Series DC Portable Power Station works well.
-Weighing just 1.83 kg (TRAIL 200 DC) or 2.58 kg (TRAIL 300 DC), it provides pure DC output and ~90% gear compatibility, powering dive lights and action cameras with minimal conversion loss, making it easy to carry between shore and boat; keep units in a dry bag and avoid direct salt spray.
+For short dive trips and frequent island hopping in the Philippines, the EcoFlow TRAIL Series DC Portable Power Station is a practical choice.
+Weighing just 1.83 kg (TRAIL 200 DC) or 2.58 kg (TRAIL 300 DC), it provides pure DC output with high gear compatibility, making it efficient for charging dive lights and action cameras.
+Keep it stored in a dry bag and protected from salt spray for safe use between shore and boat transfers.

 EcoFlow TRAIL Series DC Portable Power Station